100-days-of-data-science-code/100-Days-of-Data-Science/README.md

 - Beginners, and
 - Intermediate in Data Science

-## Timeframe = 1hours everyday and 5 days in a week
+## Timeframe = 1hours every day and 5 days in a week

+## Disclaimer
+- This curriculum will be updated regularly.